aws-lite/aws-lite/plugins/lambda/readme.md

 Properties:
 - **`LayerName` (string) [required]**
-  - The name or ARN of the layer
+  - Name or ARN of the layer
 - **`VersionNumber` (number) [required]**
   - The version number of the layer